PhillipWongSeven/PhillipWongSeven.github.io/Readme.md

 This is a template website.
 I will use it as a starter code.
+What should I do now?